10 Easy Ways to Pay Off Debt

 Luckily, there are things you can do to ease the burden.
 One option is to start a side hustle.

 A side hustle is a way to make extra money outside of your full-time job.
-You can use this extra cash to accelerate paying off debt; and eventually accumulate saving too.
+You can use this extra cash to accelerate paying off debt and eventually accumulate savings too.

-There are many different types of ventures you can start, so it's important to choose one that fits your principal interests and skill set.
-Even if you can only allocate it minimum time, it should pay off.
+There are many different types of ventures you can start but choose one that fits your principal interests and skill set.
+Even if you can only allocate it minimum time, it could pay off.

-Say you need a logo for example, just go to Fiverr to check the designers, see their work, then validate the order if you are happy with the outcome!
+Say you need a logo, for instance, just go to Fiverr to check the designers, see their work, and then validate the order if you are happy with the outcome.
 Prices start from $5.00 (hence the name Fiverr!).
 No contract, you pay once for the job you need.
 Check Fiverr out

-Lastly, if you want to learn a new skill, to then sell your services, Learn from Fiverr can help too!
+Lastly, if you want to learn a new skill, to then sell your services, Learn from Fiverr is a good place to start to get the knowledge needed to make more money.

 7. Sell some of your belongings online or at a garage sale

-If you're looking for a way to give yourself a fresh start, consider selling some of your belongings online or at a garage sale.
+If you're looking for all the extra money you can get, consider selling some of your belongings online or at a garage sale.

 The Credit Pros

-8. Put your money into a high-yield saving account or CD
+8. Put your money into a high-yield savings account or CD

 One of the best things you can do is to invest your money in a high-yield savings account or CD.
 This will help you to earn interest, which can then be used to pay off your debt.